JoshOrndorff/recipes/src/base/setup.md

 The [`recipes/kitchen`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen) folder contains all the code necessary to run a Substrate node.
 Let us call it the Kitchen Node.
 There are three folders inside:

-  * [`node`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/node) - contains the code to start the Kitchen Node.
+  * [`node`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/node) - The Kitchen Node's client; the non-runtime parts of the node.
-  * [`runtimes`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/runtimes) - contains the runtime of the Kitchen Node.
+  * [`runtimes`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/runtimes) - Complete runtimes that can be used with the Kitchen Node.
-  * [`modules`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/modules) - each runtime includes multiple modules.
-Each module gives the runtime a new set of functionality.
-Most of the recipe module code we discuss afterwards is stored under this folder.
+  * [`pallets`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets) - Pallets that make up the runtimes.
+A pallet gives the runtime a particular piece of functionality.
+Currently, most of the recipe code is stored under this folder.

 This section teaches users to interact with [`recipes/kitchen`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen) by
 * [Running a Node](./runnode.md)